anvilproject/anvil-portal/content/events/ismb2020-finding-and-analyzing-data-in-the-cloud.md

 author: "AnVIL"
 conference: "ISMB 2020"
 date: "2020-07-12"
-description: "This full-day tutorial will guide you through a research journey that highlights the capabilities and components of the NHGRI Genomic Data Science Analysis, Visualization and Informatics Lab-space (AnVIL) resource."
+description: "This full-day workshop will guide you through a research journey that highlights the capabilities and components of the NHGRI Genomic Data Science Analysis, Visualization and Informatics Lab-space (AnVIL) resource."
-eventType: "Virtual Tutorial"
+eventType: "Virtual Workshop"
 featured: true
 time: "09:00 AM - 06:00 PM EST"
 title: "Finding and Analyzing Data in the Cloud with Gen3, Dockstore, Terra, and Galaxy"